The-Social-Proof-Foundation/mys-mydata/.github/ISSUE_TEMPLATE/code-bug.md

 ---
-name: Seal Code Bug
+name: MyData Code Bug
-about: Create a new software bug for issues encountered running Seal
+about: Create a new software bug for issues encountered running MyData
-title: 'Seal Code Bug or Feature Request'
+title: 'MyData Code Bug or Feature Request'
 labels: bug
 assignees: ''
 ---